 Next is a photo you may have seen before (in my article – Laconia, NH’s Ghostly Places) but this is a larger copy.
-It hasn’t been adjusted or changed in any way, aside from reducing it to fit on this webpage (and adding my name as photographer).
+It hasn’t been adjusted in any way, aside from reducing it to fit on this webpage.

 The fourth (next) photo shows an area just to the left of the previous photo.
 I did adjust the contrast (and I added an arrow) so you can see the date scratched into the wall: 1892.

-If the photo at the top of this article shows 1895 or 1896 scratched into the wood, it’s possible someone was locked in that attic for a very long time.
+If the photo at the top of this article shows 1896 scratched into the wood, it’s possible someone was locked in that attic for a very long time.
 Three or four years, at least.
-That’s sad, but also shocking.
+That’s shocking.

-You can read more of my Laconia story in Rue’s book.
+You can read more of my Laconia story – and more true, ghostly tales – in Rue’s book.

-For me, the most chilling part of this Laconia investigation was what people said, afterwards.
+For me, the most chilling part of this Laconia ghost investigation was what people said, afterwards.